dscpe/dscpe.github.io/about.md

 #### What is the DSCPE?

-The Data Service Continuing Professional Education (DSCPE) fills a much-needed gap in professional development of practicing librarians.
+The Data Services Continuing Professional Education (DSCPE) fills a much-needed gap in professional development of practicing librarians.

 The objective of this professional education is to train and develop a community of data service librarians.
 The curriculum is designed as an eight-week online intensive learning experience geared toward preparing working professionals to provide needed data services.
 The DSCPE course delivery will involve online live sessions, remote self-paced learning, guest speakers, and capstone site mentors.